projectriff/riff/docs/riff_function_create.md

       --env-from stringArray           environment variable created from a source reference; see command help for supported formats
-      --git-repo URL                   the URL for a git repository hosting the function code --git-revision ref-spec          the git ref-spec of the function code to use (default "master") --handler method or class        the name of the method or class to invoke, depending on the runtime used -h, --help                           help for create
+      --git-repo URL                   the URL for a git repository hosting the function code --git-revision ref-spec          the git ref-spec of the function code to use (default "master") --handler method or class        the name of the method or class to invoke, depending on the invoker used -h, --help                           help for create
       --image repository/image[:tag]   the name of the image to build; must be a writable repository/image[:tag] with credentials configured
   -l, --local-path path                path to local source to build the image from